 Numerical methods have proven crucial to obtain a description of the physical properties of the Shastry-Sutherland model or, in general, of other complicated physical systems.
 These approaches are mainly based on the variational principle, in which a trial state $\ket{\Psi_{\theta}}$ is introduced, where ${\theta}$ is a set of parameters to be optimized in order to minimize the variational energy $\braket{\Psi_{\theta}|\hat{H}|\Psi_{\theta}}/\braket{\Psi_{\theta}|\Psi_{\theta}}$.
-Within the variational quantum Monte Carlo scheme, a computational basis is defined~\cite{becca2017}.
-Treating a quantum system of $N$ spin-$1/2$ on a lattice, it is common to define a basis having a definite spin value along the $z$ direction, i.e., $\{\ket{\sigma} = \ket{\sigma_1^z, \cdots, \sigma_N^z} \}$ with $\sigma_i^z = \pm 1$, thus leading to $\ket{\Psi_{\theta}} = \sum_{\{\sigma\}} \Psi_{\theta}(\sigma)\ket{\sigma}$, where $\Psi_{\theta}(\sigma) = \braket{\sigma|\Psi_{\theta}}$ is the amplitude of the variational {\it Ansatz}.
+In the variational quantum Monte Carlo scheme~\cite{becca2017}, a quantum system consisting of $N$ spin-1/2 arranged on a lattice is typically studied in the computational basis with well-defined spin values along the $z$-axis, i.e., $\{\ket{\sigma} = \ket{\sigma_1^z, \cdots, \sigma_N^z} \}$ with $\sigma_i^z = \pm 1$, thus leading to $\ket{\Psi_{\theta}} = \sum_{\{\sigma\}} \Psi_{\theta}(\sigma)\ket{\sigma}$, where $\Psi_{\theta}(\sigma) = \braket{\sigma|\Psi_{\theta}}$ is the amplitude of the variational {\it Ansatz}.
 Different parametrizations of $\Psi_{\theta}(\sigma)$ have been proposed to study frustrated two-dimensional models.
 For example, the description of quantum states able to reproduce the main features of quantum spin liquids is based on the concept of resonating-valence bond states~\cite{fazekas1974,anderson1987}, leading to powerful physically inspired wave functions~\cite{ran2007,hu2013,iqbal2016}.
 Although the construction of this kind of wave functions is generalizable to different models, it is not easy to define a systematic way to improve it; as a result, it is not always possible to achieve high accuracies for a generic model.
 On the other hand, DMRG and tensor-network approaches have also proved to be very competitive on two-dimensional systems~\cite{yan2011,zhu2015}.
 Still, despite a great computational effort, two-dimensional systems remain very challenging to deal with.